|

 Fatigue is mental |

-their effects.
-When you have once conquered a diseased condition of the body
+seen by their effects.
+When you have once conquered a diseased condition of the

-through Mind, that condition never recurs, and you have won a point in Science.
+body through Mind, that condition never recurs, and you have won a point in

-When mentality gives rest to the body, the next toil will fatigue you less, for
+Science.
+When mentality gives rest to the body, the next toil will fatigue you

-you are working out the problem of being in divine metaphysics; and in
+less, for you are working out the problem of being in divine metaphysics; and

-proportion as you understand the control which Mind has over so-called matter,
+in proportion as you understand the control which Mind has over so-called

-you will be able to demonstrate this control.
-The scientific and permanent
+matter, you will be able to demonstrate this control.
+The scientific and

-remedy for fatigue is to learn the power of Mind over the body or any illusion
+permanent remedy for fatigue is to learn the power of Mind over the body or any

-of physical weariness, and so destroy this illusion, for matter cannot be weary
+illusion of physical weariness, and so destroy this illusion, for matter cannot

-and heavy-laden.
+be weary and heavy-laden.
 You say, "Toil fatigues me."
-But what is this me!
-Is it
+But what is this

-muscle or mind?
+me!
+Is it muscle or mind?
 Which is tired and so speaks?
-Without mind, could the muscles
+Without mind,

-be tired?
+could the muscles be tired?
 Do the muscles talk, or do you talk for them?
-Matter is

-non-intelligent.
-Mortal mind does the false talking, and that which affirms
+Matter is non-intelligent.
+Mortal mind does the false talking, and that which

 Mind never weary |

-material as the wheel.
-If it were not for what the human mind says of the body,
+is as material as the wheel.
+If it were not for what the human mind says of the

-the body, like the inanimate wheel, would never be weary.
-The consciousness of
+body, the body, like the inanimate wheel, would never be weary.
+The

 |